phoenixframework/esbuild/README.md

 The executable is kept at `_build/esbuild`.

-### Contexts
+### Profiles

-The first argument to `esbuild` is the execution context.
+The first argument to `esbuild` is the execution profile.
-You can define multiple execution contexts with the current directory, the OS enviroment, and default arguents to the `esbuild` task:
+You can define multiple execution profiles with the current directory, the OS enviroment, and default arguents to the `esbuild` task: